 Private equity firm Veritas makes takeover offer for BlackBerry, source says

-US-listed shares of BlackBerry, which earlier rose about 17pc on the news, closed at 5.23 dollars
+Founded in 1984, the company currently makes software for cars and cybersecurity

-(Reuters) - Private equity firm Veritas Capital has made an offer to buy BlackBerry Ltd (BB.TO), according to a person familiar with the matter, months after the Canadian technology company began a strategic review.
+(Reuters) – Private equity firm Veritas Capital has made an offer to buy BlackBerry Ltd, according to a person familiar with the matter, months after the Canadian technology company began a strategic review.

-US-listed shares of BlackBerry, which earlier rose about 17pc on the news, closed at $5.23, giving the company a market capitalization of $3.1 billion.
+US-listed shares of BlackBerry, which earlier rose about 17% on the news, closed at $5.23, giving the company a market capitalization of $3.1 billion.

 Details of the offer could not be learned.
 Veritas and Blackberry did not immediately respond to Reuters requests for comment.